-Whomever wrote the cheesy Christmas chestnut "Santa Claus is Coming to Town" must openly hate children.
+Whomever wrote the cheesy Christmas chestnut "Santa Claus is Coming to Town" must openly hate childrennote The song's lyricist, Haven Gillespie, did only have one child.
 The song never ever specifies what will happen to you if Santa sees you pouting... in your sleep...
 Shudder...

 It gets worse.
 There's a version of the song by Johnny Mercer with some extra verses.
 While, once again, it's never specified what Santa does to naughty children, there are some very heavy -and deeply unsettling- implications: